Interested in certifying a document? Such as getting a certified copy of a passport, power of attorney, or marriage certificate?

 How can MSC Notaries help with certifying documents?

-We can certify your documents at our London office.
-If you are planning to send a certified document to a country outside the Commonwealth, or to a country outside the Hague Convention, you need a few extra steps before it’s ready to send abroad.
+We can certify your documents and provide the highest level of notarial certification at our London office.
+We are able to certify a variety of documents including passports, driving licences, utility bills and bank statements, to name a few.
+If you are planning to send a certified document to a country outside the Commonwealth, or to a country outside the Hague Convention, you need a few extra steps before it’s ready to be sent abroad.

 It can save you time and stress to do the whole certification, notarisation and legalisation process with MSC Notaries.